-Westonbirt Arboretum Enchanted Christmas (5-21 December)
+Westonbirt Arboretum Enchanted Christmas (26 November-21 December 2021)

 As well as mesmerising light displays, expect talking trees (a big favourite in our family!), a chance to meet the elves and maybe even a glimpse of a very special guest from the North Pole…

 Spectacle of Light at Sudeley Castle & Gardens (November 26-December 30)